VR on iPhone Safari

 The good news is that you need to do it only one time and it will apply to all Kuula tours and also all other VR enabled websites for as long as you keep this setting on.

-Safari on the iPhone also lacks another key function for a great VR experience: full screen mode.
+Safari on the iPhone lacks another key function for a great VR experience: full screen mode.
 When browsing a tour in VR you do not want to have any system user interface, such as the top browser address bar.
-Fortunately, there is a workaround.
+Kuula team implemented some workarounds to make that work, but sometimes you'll need to take an extra step.
+Please find some tips and tricks below.

 Safari will show the address bar in landscape mode - if there are mutiple tabs open.
 This effectively ruins the VR experience.